 The wall text compares this to the process Vassily Kandinsky

 went through to create a purely abstract art, slowly creating less and less recognizable features in his pictures.

 Marin emphasized heavy black lines and blotches of blue and grey over realistic depiction.

 The difference between Marin and Kandinsky is that Marin always stopped short; the viewer can always identify his pictures as a real place, however distorted.

 I consider this an important limitation.

-I left for Oklahoma City after the art museums.
+I left for Oklahoma City after the

 The drive was straight, flat, and, outside the Metroplex sprawl, all empty plains.

 Tot: 0.186s; Tpl: 0.014s; cc: 20; qc: 44; dbt: 0.044s; 44; m:apollo w:www (220.127.116.11); sld: 2;